 Sensory perception and artistic expression in the Kindergarten

-Children in Petite Section, Moyenne Section and Grande Section classes of Kindergarten have body language expression classes once a week.
+Children in TPS/PS, MS and GS classes of Kindergarten have body language expression classes once a week.

 During the school year, they discover a different theme every term to exploit and develop their sensory and artistic perception through dance, music, theatre, relaxation, circus activities and team games.